-- The Wraparound Services Department connects students and their families with communityresources that address the non-academic challenges that students face which ultimately impact their ability to learn. - For the 2020-2021 school year, the Wraparound Resource Specialist role will be added to 70 additional campuses; meaning that this position will exist full-time at 210 of the district's 280 campuses.
-By the 2021- 2022 school year, every HISD campus should have a full-time Wraparound Specialist. - Wraparound Resource Specialists will use a data-based approach to identify students in need, and to connect them to the appropriate non-academic supports that address critical issues such as mental health and physical needs, food insecurity, lack of stable housing, violence, incarceration of a parent, legal and crisis support and many other challenges that can have adverse effects on a student's readiness and ability to learn. - Wraparound Resource Specialists will build partnerships between their campuses and resources available in their local communities, helping to leverage partnerships to meet the unique needs of HISD campuses. - Wraparound Resources Specialists will work collaboratively with school leadership, counselors, nurses and teachers to ensure that students and families with the greatest needs are being properly connected to resources that will enhance their academic outcomes. - Wraparound specialists will also assist students and families that campuses are having difficulty locating - Wraparound specialists will collaborate with the Student Assistance department (homeless/foster care/residential) to provide additional layered support to such student groups. - Wraparound specialists will work closely with the Strategic Partnerships department to ensure that additional community resources are made available. - Additional information and a directory of all wraparound specialist can be found at www.houstonisd.org/wraparound
+- The Wraparound Services Department connects students and their families with community-resources that address the non-academic challenges that students face which ultimately impact their ability to learn. - Wraparound Resource Specialists identify students in need and connect them with the appropriate non-academic supports which address critical issues such as mental health and physical needs, food insecurity, lack of stable housing, violence, incarceration of a parent, legal and crisis support and many other challenges that can have adverse effects on a student's readiness and ability to learn. - Wraparound Resources Specialists work collaboratively with school leadership, counselors, nurses and teachers to ensure that students and families with the greatest needs are being properly connected to resources that will enhance their academic outcomes. - Wraparound specialists also assist students and families that the campus is having difficulty locating.